Category:

 Kilmeade was also a strong supporter of the Donald Trump presidency and acted as somewhat of an informal advisor to President Trump, who was a known viewer of Fox News programming.
 He often defended President Trump and his various policies.
 In 2018, in reference to the family separation policy at the US-Mexican border, he made the remark that the children separated at the border were "not our kids," which many viewed as insensitive.
 He also has made remarks defending former president Trump's views on climate change and race relations.

 However, following the events of January 6th at the U.S. Capitol, Kilmeade became a bit more critical of the former president.
 He sent messages to the then White House Chief of Staff, Mark Meadows, urging the president to publicly condemn the actions of many of his supporters who illegally entered the Capital building and caused thousands of dollars in damage.
-While Kilmeade had originally voiced opinions regarding the legitimacy of the 2020 U.S. election, in January of 2022, he stated that the former president should "learn to lose" and went on to say he had not been presented with any evidence that the election had been tampered with.
+While Kilmeade had originally voiced opinions regarding the legitimacy of the 2020 U.S. election, in January of 2022, he stated that the former president should "learn to lose."
+He went on to say he had not been presented with any evidence that the election had been tampered with.
 He voiced the opinion that the Republican party needed to move on from questioning the election results.

 (Photo by Roy Rochlin/Getty Images)

 In addition to his radio and television career, Kilmeade has also authored several fiction and non-fiction books.
 He released his first book in 2004 called, "The Games Do Count: America's Best and Brightest on the Power of Sports."
-In 2007, he released, "It's How You Play the Game: The Powerful Sports Moments that Taught Lasting Values to America's Finest."
+In 2007, he released "It's How You Play the Game: The Powerful Sports Moments That Taught Lasting Values to America's Finest."

 Personal Life

 Kilmeade married his wife, Dawn, in 1993.
-Together they have three children – Brian, Kirstyn, and Kaitlyn.
+Together, they have three children – Brian, Kirstyn, and Kaitlyn.
 While he pursued a career in television hosting and commentary, he also enjoyed doing stand-up comedy in his free time.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.